- King of mushrooms

 - Cloud mushroom

-- Hen of woods
+- Hen of the woods

 For Patients & Caregivers

-- To manage diabetes
+- Manage diabetes

-- To lower high cholesterol
+- Lower high cholesterol levels

-- To lower high blood pressure
+- Reduce high blood pressure

 For Healthcare Professionals